mickiedd/carnd_t1p3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

+The top 70 pixels and the bottom 25 pixels of the image mostly capture useless infomations to the data, so I decided to crop thoese pixels to make the data more pure and more usefull.

-To augment the data sat, I also flipped images and angles thinking that this would help gather more training data and help the model to train on both sides.
+To augment the data set, I also flipped images and angles thinking that this would help gather more training data and help the model to train on both sides.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]